JustinLim19/CSC2106-IoT-T29-Smart-Warehouse-Inventory-Tracker/README.md

 We would like to express our gratitude to our project team members for their contributions: Liew Jun Wei, Abdul Halim Bin Abdul Rahim, Wong Kar Long Keagan, Mirza Anaqi Bin Muhammad Haizan, and Ang Guo Zheng Frederick.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for more details.

 ## Contact Information
 For inquiries or support related to the Smart Warehouse Inventory Tracker project, please contact: